-Although a complete enumeration is carried out of known and suspected R&D performers and funders, records received from the administrative data do not provide as much information as do those completing the questionnaire.
-Certain data are imputed for records from the administrative file based on the patterns of survey respondents in the same industry.
-Thus, as a result of the Year X survey, the Year X business enterprise sector R&D expenditures would be based on full enumeration but about 6% of the expenditures for Year X+1 and Year X+2 would have been imputed.
+Although a complete enumeration is carried out of known and suspected R&D performers and funders, records received from the administrative data do not provide as much information as do those completing the long form.
+Certain data are imputed for records from the administrative file based on the patterns of long form respondents in the same industry.
+Thus, as a result of the 2000 survey, the 2000 business enterprise sector R&D expenditures would be based on full enumeration but about 8% of the expenditures for 2001 & 2002 would have been imputed.
 Missing data estimated by internal ratios or industry trend ratios, funders' or contractors' reports, previous returns.

 Internal ratios or industry trend ratios, funders 'or contractors' reports, and previous returns are used to estimate missing data.

 The quality of any statistical information is measured in a large part by the degree to which the final product meets the original objective of the survey.
 The RDCI survey intention is to monitor science and technology related activities in Canada and to support the development of science and technology policy.